viswa2/DevOps/aws-fundamentals/README.md

 ## Security Groups ##

-`Security groups` A security group is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance, not at the subnet level.
+`A security group is a virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance level` not at the subnet level.

 <img width="360" alt="Security-Group" src="https://github.com/viswa2/devops/assets/34201574/bd5e5012-35a2-463d-97ec-a1426320fc19">